y-existy/snippet-inserter/README.md

 // this part is inserted as a snippet
 // @snippet_end
 ```
+2. Open the Command Palette and execute the "Set Snippet Folder" command and set folder path.

+3. Open the Command Palette and execute the "Update Target File Extensions" command and set extensions you need.

-2. Position the cursor in the open file where you want to insert the snippet.
+4. Position the cursor in the open file where you want to insert the snippet.

-3. Open the Command Palette and execute the "Insert Snippet" command.
+5. Open the Command Palette and execute the "Insert Snippet" command.

-4. A list of files in the specified folder will be displayed, so select the file into which you want to insert a snippet.
+6. A list of files in the specified folder will be displayed, so select the file into which you want to insert a snippet.

-5. The snippet of the selected file will be inserted at the cursor position of the currently opened file.
+7. The snippet of the selected file will be inserted at the cursor position of the currently opened file.